ajaydhadi95-gif/terraform-aws-modular-infrastructure/README.md

 ## 📌 Project Status

-**🚧 In Progress** — the infrastructure is being developed incrementally toward a production-style AWS architecture using Terraform.
+**🚧 In Progress** — being developed as a Terraform-based **3-Tier AWS Application Architecture** with separate frontend, backend, and database network layers.

 <div align="center">